GodChungus/Visualizing-Laplace-Transforms-In-Dynamic-Systems/README.md

 This project is a computational exploration of the **Laplace Transform** and its application to solving and analyzing **ordinary differential equations (ODEs)**.

-The project was originally developed for a school exhibition held in **February 2026**, where it received **third place**.
+The project was originally developed for a school exhibition held in **February 2026**.
 The goal was to combine mathematical theory with computational visualization, making concepts that are often difficult to visualize on paper more intuitive through interactive graphs and numerical comparisons.

 The project uses **Python** as its primary language, taking advantage of libraries such as **SymPy**, **NumPy**, **Matplotlib**, and **Plotly** to perform symbolic mathematics, numerical computation, and visualization.